haskell/haskell-language-server/.github/ISSUE_TEMPLATE/support.md

 ---
-name: Bug report
+name: Support request
-about: I've spotted something specific thats' going wrong
+about: Help, something isn't working and I'm stuck!
 title: ''
-labels: 'status: needs triage, type: bug'
+labels: 'status: needs triage, type: support'
 assignees: ''

 ---

 <!--
-Before opening a bug, please take a look at the [troubleshooting guide](https://haskell-language-server.readthedocs.io/en/latest/troubleshooting.html).
+Before asking for support, please take a look at the [troubleshooting guide](https://haskell-language-server.readthedocs.io/en/latest/troubleshooting.html).
 This explains some common issues and will also help you to find the information that the issue template asks for.
 -->

-### Your environment
+## Your environment

 <!--
 Everything in this section is optional, but it does help us to debug your issue!